 Lilies of the Foothills—March 7, 2020

-17 of us met up at Borges Ranch to check out Fragrant Fritillaries (Fritillaria liliaceae) in Diablo Foothills Regional Park.
-Fragrant Fritillaries are listed as California Rare Plant Rank 1B.2.
+17 of us met up at Borges Ranch to check out fragrant fritillaries (Fritillaria liliacea) in Diablo Foothills Regional Park.
+Fragrant fritillaries are listed as California Rare Plant Rank 1B.2.
 “Frits” are dry-growing bulbs of the meadows of the greater Bay Area.
-They are pure white in flower, and can bloom by the hundreds.
+Fragrant fritillaries are pure white in flower, and can bloom by the hundreds.

 Trip leaders Glen Schneider and Michele Hammond, Botanist with East Bay Regional Parks, guided us to the protected, off-trail area.
 The hike started out rainy, and the trail was muddy.
 As we started the climb, the sun broke through, and the vistas were spectacular.

 This population of fragrant fritillaries grows in a fenced enclosure of about an acre, to protect the blooming plants and seeds from cattle grazing.
 The area was fenced in in 2005.
 For 5 years, there was a tremendous rebound of growth, but without grazing, weeds began to choke them out.
 In the summer the enclosure is now opened to grazing, and Parks staff now mechanically mow the area after seed-set to help protect the population.
 Michele estimates this healthy population to number about two thousand plants!

 Michele led into the enclosure, and we inspected the Frits, and did some botanizing.
 It’s a little early in the year, but we were able to identify about 15 species.
 Here we are inspecting the plants against the backdrop of Castle Rocks: